egison/egison-package-builder/README.md

 This script builds & upload packages if the latest version of Egison have not been built yet.
 It runs everyday.

+## Supported version
+* Tested kernel: kernel 2.6.32 or later.
+* CentOS 5 is out of support.
+The kernel is too old (2.6.18).

 ## Script

 `release.sh` is the script to build & upload the packages.